router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/iDapp-functions/iSend.md

    });
    ```

    To avoid the need for calculation, it can be passed as 0.
-The Router chain will then estimate the real-time gas price for them.
+The Router Chain will then estimate the real-time gas price for them.

 **5.3) `ackGasLimit` -** Gas limit required for the execution of the acknowledgment on the source chain.
 This can be calculated using tools like [hardhat-gas-reporter](https://www.npmjs.com/package/hardhat-gas-reporter).

 **5.4) `ackGasPrice` -** Gas price of the source chain.
 This can be calculated using the RPC of source chain as shown in the above [snippet](#5-requestmetadata).
 To avoid the need for calculation, it can be passed as 0.
-The Router chain will then estimate the real-time gas price for them.
+The Router Chain will then estimate the real-time gas price for them.

 **5.5) `relayerFees` -** This parameter functions similarly to the priority fees on other blockchain networks.
-Since the Router chain relayers handle the execution of cross-chain requests on the destination chain, setting a higher `relayerFees` will increase the likelihood of your request being prioritized by relayers.
-If a very low `relayerFees` is provided, the Router chain will automatically adjust it to the minimum required amount to ensure that it is executed.
-If it is passed as 0, the Router chain will default it to the minimum set Relayer fee value.
+Since the Router Chain relayers handle the execution of cross-chain requests on the destination chain, setting a higher `relayerFees` will increase the likelihood of your request being prioritized by relayers.
+If a very low `relayerFees` is provided, the Router Chain will automatically adjust it to the minimum required amount to ensure that it is executed.
+If it is passed as 0, the Router Chain will default it to the minimum set Relayer fee value.

 Minimum relayer fees based on network is given below -
 <RelayerAPIData